Code-Institute-Submissions/quiz-app/README.md

 * Use the website across all screen sizes, from desktop to mobile. **Fully responsive design**.

 ### User Stories
+Each of the following user stories contributed to the design of the website, to ensure the user had the most effortless experience;
+* As a user I would expect to be able to **see my progress as I worked through the questions presented on screen.** This was achieved by incorporating a progress bar into the design of the quiz.
+* As a user I would enjoy seeing **high scores on the leaderboard for the quiz**.
+This was achieved by adding a high scores section that each user can click into.
+* As a user I would expect to be able to **see each potential multi choice answer clearly**, so I could confidently select whichever option I thought was correct.
+This was achieved through the design of the multichoice answers, where each option had a clear border and was labelled A, B, C or D, depending on it's position.
+* As a user I would expect the **multiple choice options to display in random order each time**, i.e. don't show the correct answer in the same position each time.
+Logic was implemented to achieve random order for each question displayed.

 ### Design Decisions
 #### Fonts